Jane Leeves: Career

-The daughter of an engineer and a nurse, Jane Leeves was born in Ilford, Essex, England.
+The daughter of an engineer and a nurse, Jane Leeves was born in Ilford, Essex, (present-day London) England.
 She was raised in East Grinstead, Sussex, along with two sisters and a brother.

 She was a regular on The Benny Hill Show, in the dance troupe Hill's Angels.
 She made use of her experience as a dancer in a scene in the 1983 film Monty Python's The Meaning of Life.
 In the US, she appeared as a tourist with a baby in the video for David Lee Roth's song "California Girls", but struggled for several years to establish an acting career.
-She had a role as Serena, a lesbian avant-garde dancer, the girlfriend of the girlfriend of Willem Dafoe's character Eric Masters, in the 1985 film To Live and Die in L.A..
-She then became somewhat visible as the flighty record company employee Blue (née Prudence Anne Bartlett) on the 1986-1988 syndicated sitcom Throb.

 She had a recurring role in the television series Murphy Brown as Audrey Cohen, the smart but awkward girlfriend of producer Miles Silverberg (played by Grant Shaud).
 She also appeared as the troublesome virgin Marla Penny in four episodes of Seinfeld: "The Virgin", "The Contest", "The Pilot" and "The Finale – Part 2".
-During this period, Leeves was cast as Holly for the pilot of the US version of the science-fiction comedy Red Dwarf.
+During this period, Leeves was cast as Holly for the pilot of the American version of the science-fiction comedy Red Dwarf.

 In 1993, Leeves joined the cast of the television series Frasier as the eccentric, forthright and psychic Mancunian Daphne Moon.
 By the start of the eighth season, Leeves was pregnant, and the writers incorporated her pregnancy into shows as weight gain due to her character's stress from her relationship with Niles Crane (portrayed by David Hyde Pierce).
 By the conclusion of Frasier, Leeves had been nominated for a Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series at the 50th Primetime Emmy Awards in 1998, and a Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film at the 52nd Golden Globe Awards in 1995.

 Appearing less frequently in cinema, Leeves lent her speaking and singing voices to the animated film James and the Giant Peach (1996) as Mrs. Ladybug, and appeared in Music of the Heart (1999).
 In 2002, she appeared in the Broadway musical Cabaret.
 In 2004, she hosted an episode of the television comedy quiz show Have I Got News for You.
 Her 2006 show, The WB's sitcom Misconceptions, went unaired.